 Children with special needs will be prioritized upon admission.

-The Student Association of Agder (SiA) runs a kindergarten for children between 1 and 6 years of age on campus in Grimstad.
+The Student Welfare Organisation in Agder (SiA) runs a kindergarten for children between 1 and 6 years of age on campus in Grimstad.
 The Hokus Pokus kindergarten is first and foremost an offer for students and secondly for UIA employees.
 Application is made through the coordinated admissions process for public and private kindergartens in Grimstad - see above.